-The rafters are $2^{1/2}$ " by 4," 24" on centers.
-The shingle lath is about 1" by 3"-there is considerable variation in the width of these pieces.
+The rafters are $2^{1}/2^{"}$ by 4," 24" on centers.
+The shingle lath is about 1" by $3^{"1}/2$ there is considerable variation in the width of these pieces.
 On the front slope of the roof, they are spaced on 7" centers; on the rear slope, 6."
 This difference in shingle exposure is hard to understand, but it was done deliberately so the builder must have had some reason for doing this, but the rationale for doing so is lost to us now.

 The first floor construction could not be examined as there is no basement.
 The foundations of the east and south walls, while not visible probably are of brick.
 The west wall, incorporating the cooking fireplace was of brick.
 While part of it survives, to the north of the fireplace, most of it was replaced at an unknown date with concrete, probably because of settlement problems.
 The interior of the brick to the north of the fireplace is plastered (this space was within a closet) and it is probable that this treatment was also used to the south of the fireplace.
 The north wall is of rubble masonry with mortared joints.
 Most of this wall was furred out and finished with lath and plaster.
 However, at the west end within a closet, the stonework was visible.
+Also within this area, there appeared to be on the interior of the closet, what had been a bakeoven.